-- 1. The Executing Dancer must receive support from a Supporting Dancer who is in direct contact with the performance surface at all times (exception: Kick Line Leaps). - 2.
-At least one Supporting Dancer must maintain contact with Executing Dancer(s) throughout the entire skill. - a.
-Lifting with poms is allowed. - b.
-Extensions (see glossary) are not allowed. - 3.
-Hip over head rotation of the Executing Dancer(s) may occur as long as a Supporting Dancer maintains contact until the Executing Dancer returns to the performance surface or is returning to the upright position. - 4.
-Vertical Inversions may occur as long as ALL of the following apply: - a.
-The Supporting Dancer(s) maintains contact until the Executing Dancer returns to the performance surface or returns to the upright position. - When the height of the Executing Dancer's shoulders exceed shoulder level there is at least one additional dancer to spot who does not bear weight.
-(Exception: When there are 3 or more Supporting Dancers, an additional spot is not required.)
+- 1. The Executing Dancer must receive support from a Supporting Dancer who is in direct contact with the performance surface throughout the entire skill (exception: Kick Line Leaps). - 2.
+At least one Supporting Dancer must maintain contact with Executing Dancer(s) throughout the entire skill. - Lifting with poms is allowed. - Extensions, pyramids, and basket tosses are NOT allowed. - 3.
+Hip over-head rotation of the Executing Dancer(s) may occur as long as a Supporting Dancer maintains contact until the Executing Dancer returns to the performance surface or is returning to the upright position. - 4.
+Vertical Inversions may occur as long as ALL of the following apply: - The Supporting Dancer(s) maintains contact until the Executing Dancer returns to the performance surface or returns to the upright position.